-In view of the above, a procurement and disposal review of the National Industrial Training Authority was conducted from 26th April to 14th May 2018.
-The main objective of the review was to determine the extent to which the Procuring Entity (PE) followed the procedures and rules established in the Act and the applicable regulations; circulars and directives issued by the Authority and other generally acceptable professional best practices, in conducting their procurement and disposal activities.
+In view of the above, a procurement and disposal review of the Kenya Electricity Transmission Company Limited was conducted from 28th May to 22nd June 2018.
+The main objective of the review was to determine the extent to which the Transmission Company followed the procedures and rules established in the Act and the applicable regulations; circulars and directives issued by the Authority and other generally acceptable professional best practices, in conducting their procurement and disposal activities.
 The review also helps to identify strengths and weaknesses, as well as risks inherent in the procurement system and propose measures against any weaknesses and irregularities identified.

 The review covered procurement proceedings for the period 1stJuly, 2016 to 30th June 2017.
-The areas of focus during the review were: the institutional arrangements, procurement processes and contract management.
+The areas of focus during the review were: the institutional arrangements, procurement and disposal processes and contract management.
 The reviewers examined sampled contracts to verify their compliance with the Act, the attendant Regulations and other directives issued by the Authority and other relevant bodies from time to time.

-An entry meeting with the PE's management team was held on 24th April 2018 to discuss the scope of the review, the review plan, the reviewers' and PE's expectations, access to documentation and other administrative issues.
+An entry meeting with the PE's management team was held on 23rd May 2018 to discuss the scope of the review, the review plan, the reviewers and PE's expectations, access to documentation and other administrative issues.
 The contracts reviewed were sampled randomly but in a structured manner to include all item categories (i.e. goods, works, and services) and procurement methods.
 The review used qualitative and quantitative data collection methods.
 The methods included interviews, observation, confirmation, analysis and review of records.